+1. Directors (continued)

+Name, qualifications and independence status

+Experience, special responsibilities and other Directorships

+Joanna White

+BCom MBA GAICD

-Directors (continued) Name, qualifications and independence Experience, special responsibilities and other Directorships status Joanna White Joanna was appointed as an Director of Mission Australia on 21 November 2022 and is a member of the Mission Australia BCom MBA GAICD Board Audit & Risk Committee.
-She was appointed as an Independent Non-Executive Director Independent Non-Executive Director of Mission Australia Housing, Mission Australia Housing Tasmania and Mission Australia Housing (Victoria) on 14 August 2023.
+Joanna was appointed as a Director of Mission Australia on 21 November 2022, is the Chair of the Mission Australia Board Audit & Risk Committee and attends the Clinical, Quality & Safety Committee.
+She was appointed as a Director of Mission Australia Housing, Mission Australia Housing Tasmania and Mission Australia Housing (Victoria) on 14 August 2023 as well as Mission Australia Housing Northern Territory on 4 June 2024.
 Joanna is based in Sydney.

-Joanna previously served as a Director and Chair of Opportunity International Australia.
+Joanna is a Non-Executive Director of FC Capital Holdings Pty Ltd, FC Funds Management Pty Ltd and Nutrano Produce Group Pty Ltd. She previously served as a Director and Chair of Opportunity International Australia.
 She was a Director of the Commonwealth Bank's employee superannuation fund and was Chair of the Investment Committee.
 She has also served as a Director and Vice-President of the YWCA NSW and as President of the Harvard Club of Australia.

-Joanna was most recently a Vice-President at Capgemini Invent and has held executive leadership roles at Westpac, Commonwealth Bank and NAB.
+Joanna has held executive leadership roles at Westpac, Commonwealth Bank and NAB, as well as consulting roles at Capgemini and Bain.
 She was a founder and CEO of The Australian Charities Fund (now Workplace Giving Australia).
-Kenneth Dean Ken was appointed President and Chairman of the Mission Australia Board on 23 November 2016 and appointed as a BCom (Hons), FCPA, FAICD Director of Mission Australia on 1 June 2015.
-He was appointed Independent Non-Executive Director a Director of Mission Australia Housing and Mission Australia Housing (Victoria) on 1 February 2021 and Mission Australia Housing Tasmania on 18 August 2022.
-Ken was a member of the People Culture & Remuneration Committee and as Chair of the Mission Australia Board attended the Board Audit & Risk Committee and Service Impact Committee.
-Ken is based in Melbourne.
-Ken resigned as President, Chairman and Director of Mission Australia, and Director of Mission Australia Housing, Mission

-Australia Housing (Victoria) and Mission Australia Housing

-Tasmania on 21 November 2022.
+Dr Jon Hayman MBBS FACEM

+Jon was appointed to the Mission Australia Board on 1 December 2023 and is a member of the Clinical, Quality & Safety Committee.
+Jon is based in Sydney.

+Jon brings clinical care experience to the Board as a medical doctor.
+He is currently a Senior Staff Specialist, Emergency Physician, Director of Emergency Medicine Training at Royal Prince Alfred Hospital, Sydney and Clinical Chair of the NSW Health Training and Education Institute Emergency Medicine State Training Council.
+Jon has clinical experience through his clinical work caring for indigenous peoples, the homeless and geriatric patients and has provided advanced medical care (aeromedical retrieval service) to rural and remote communities in NSW.

+Directors (continued)

+Name, qualifications and independence status Experience, special responsibilities and other Directorships Michael Codling BSc (Hons), FCA Independent Non-Executive Director Michael was appointed to the Mission Australia Board on 22 November 2021.
+He was the Chair of the Board Audit & Risk Committee, a member of the People, Culture and Remuneration Committee and attended the Clinical Quality & Safety Committee.
+Michael was based in Sydney.
+Michael was Chairman of the Diocesan Financial Advisory Task Force and the Audit Committee of the General Synod of the Anglican Church in Australia.
+He previously chaired The Freedom Project and had a 38-year career at PricewaterhouseCoopers in Sydney and London where he held various leadership positions including the senior partner role for a number of large financial institutions.
+Michael passed away in early May 2024.